apache/parquet-format/CONTRIBUTING.md

 by default until the most conservative timelines outlined above have been exceeded.
-This timeline is an attempt to balance ensuring new features make their way into the ecosystem and avoiding breaking compatiblity for readers that are slower to adopt new standards.
+This timeline is an attempt to balance ensuring new features make their way into the ecosystem and avoiding breaking compatibility for readers that are slower to adopt new standards.
 We encourage earlier adoption of new features when an organization using Parquet can guarantee that all readers of the parquet files they produce can read a new feature.